Deployment Options

 What Gets Installed

-The recommended flow is descriptor-driven: keep environment-specific configuration in descriptors/*.yaml, install infrastructure charts first, then install the platform chart with descriptor overlays.
+The recommended flow is descriptor-driven: keep environment-specific configuration in descriptors/*.yaml, install infrastructure charts first, then install the platform chart with its four currently supported overlays.
+The general six-descriptor platform contract remains broader than this chart's present input set.

 Infrastructure charts